Juan-Nathan/btree-advanced-implementation/README.md

 ## Input Constraints

 - All keys must be positive integers (≥ 1).
-- Keys must be distinct — duplicates are automatically ignored.
+- Keys must be distinct—duplicates are automatically ignored.

 ## B-Tree Properties